SylphAI-Inc/AdalFlow/docs/source/use_cases/question_answering.rst

             output = self.llm_counter(prompt_kwargs={"input_str": question}, id=id)
             return output

 Here are a few points to keep in mind:

-1. Our task pipeline has eval and train mode.
-In default, it will be in eval mode, and it will output a ``GeneratorOutput`` object.
+1. Our task pipeline operates in both evaluation and training modes.
+By default, it will be in evaluation mode and will output a ``GeneratorOutput`` object.
-   When in train mode, it will output a ``Parameter`` object where the ``data`` attribute will be the raw output from ``GeneratorOutput`` and it will save the whole ``GeneratorOutput`` object in the ``full_response`` attribute in case to be used for evaluation.
+   When in training mode, it will output a ``Parameter`` object where the data attribute contains the raw output from ``GeneratorOutput``.
-   To indicate the specific input to the evaluation function, we will pass it to ``eval_input`` attribute.
+   The entire GeneratorOutput object will be saved in the ``full_response`` attribute, allowing it to be used later for evaluation.

-2. If we want to train few-shot in-context learning, we will have assign an ``id`` to our LLM call.
+   To specify which input should be passed to the evaluation function, we will assign it to the ``eval_input`` attribute.

-   The ``id`` will be used to trace the few-shot examples.
+2. If we want to train using few-shot in-context learning, we need to assign an ``id`` to our LLM call.
+This ``id`` will be used to trace the few-shot examples automatically.

-Now, lets pass a ``gpt-3.5-turbo`` model to our task pipeline and test both training and evaluation mode.
+Now, let's pass a ``gpt-3.5-turbo`` model to our task pipeline and test both training and evaluation modes.

 .. code-block:: python